MariamFarman/Modulated-SubGraph-Finder/README.md

 ### Getting Started
 #### Importing networks

-After sucessful download of Cytoscape and StringApp and enhanceGraphics inside cytoscape.
+After successful  download of Cytoscape and StringApp and enhanceGraphics inside cytoscape.
 Follow the steps

 `File->Import->Network->Public Databases`

 A new window would open then select `Data source ` as `String : protein query`.
 Next select the organism as Homo sapiens.
 Then enter the gene list and click `import`.
 The string network from String database would be downloaded with the user input gene list but interactions from String database.
 Since we would have our own interaction we can remove the String interactions by

 `select->Edges->Select all edges` The right click on any edge in the network and click `Edit->cut`.
-All the string dabase edges would be removed.
-To import our network (MSF identified NetworkFile)
+All the string database edges would be removed.
+To import our network (**MSF** identified NetworkFile)

 `File->Import->Network->File` and select the networkFile.